User frustration is a big cause of onboarding dropout!

 “Without fuss or bother”!
 Without frustrating expectations.
 Removing wow-moments with no added value.

-The path to success should be made by fixing all the “moments of frustration”.
-One step at the time.
+The path to success should be fixing all the “moments of frustration.”
+One step at a time.
 One touchpoint per initiative in case your budget fails to support more.
-And in the end strive for best effortless experience possible.
+And in the end, strive for the best experience possible.

-And when there, be proud, restart and repeat.
-Your services, products or brand will return better and stronger.
+When you are there, be proud, restart, and repeat.
+Your services, products, or brand will return better and stronger.

 For more on Effortless Experience during a onboarding read EasyOnboarding engineered by Theros